cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Creating an App for the Current User

+Secured Endpoint: POST /apps

+Delegates to metadactyl: POST /apps

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Getting Analyses in the JSON Format Required by the DE